makerdao/lockstake/lockstake-overview.md

 The SLE integrates with the current [VoteDelegate](https://github.com/makerdao/vote-delegate/blob/c2345b78376d5b0bb24749a97f82fe9171b53394/src/VoteDelegate.sol) contracts almost as is.
 However, there are two changes done:
 * In order to support long-term locking the delegate's expiration functionality needs to be removed.
-* In order to protect against an attack vector of delaying liquidations or blocking freeing of MKR, an on-demand window where locking MKR is blocked is intoduced.
+* In order to protect against an attack vector of delaying liquidations or blocking freeing of MKR, an on-demand window where locking MKR is blocked is introduced.
 The need for this stems from the Chief's flash loan protection, which doesn't allow to free MKR from a delegate in case MKR locking was already done in the same block.

 ### 3.b.
 VoteDelegateFactory